Zahra-Ppourpasha/todo-list/README.md

 # To Do List

-A responsive To Do List application built with HTML, CSS, JavaScript and Bootstrap.
+A responsive To-Do List application built with HTML, CSS, JavaScript, and Bootstrap.

-Users can add tasks and save them using Local Storage, so tasks remain after refreshing the page.
+Users can add and delete tasks, save them using Local Storage so tasks remain after refreshing the page, and add new tasks by pressing the Enter key.

 ## Features